Skip to main navigation Skip to search Skip to main content

 Teaching

-IND 209 Studio: Concept Generation Interaction
+IND 209 Studio: Concepts and Interaction

-IND 118 Introduction to Human Computer Interaction
+IND 118 Introduction to Human-Computer Interaction

 Awards and honours